 Sights and Recreation in Parque Nacional Laguna San Rafael

-Calving off the face of Ventisquero San Rafael, indigo icebergs bob and drift in the waters of Laguna San Rafael, an oval body of water measuring 6-9 kilometers in width and connected to the southern canals by the narrow Río Témpanos.
+Calving off the face of Ventisquero San Rafael, indigo icebergs bob and drift in the waters of Laguna San Rafael, an oval body of water measuring six to nine kilometers in width and connected to the southern canals by the narrow Río Témpanos.
 The world’s lowest-latitude tidewater glacier, Ventisquero San Rafael may not be so much longer.
-In continuous retreat since 1960, it could be a casualty of global warming.
+In continuous retreat since 1960, it could become a casualty of global warming.

-Relatively few visitors set foot in the park, as most arrive by ferry or catamaran, transferring to inflatables to meander among the bergs and approach the glacier’s face.
+Few visitors actually set foot in the park, as most arrive by ferry or catamaran, transferring to inflatables to meander among the bergs and approach the glacier’s face.
 Those who manage to land can hike through seven kilometers of evergreen forest on the Sendero al Ventisquero to a glacial overlook.

 At park headquarters, Conaf’s three-site Camping Laguna Caiquenes (US$8 pp for up to 6 campers) allows no campfires.
 Contact Conaf’s Coyhaique Patrimonio Silvestre office (Los Coihues s/n, tel.
 067/221-2125) reservations.
 Dome tents are also available via package excursions with Turismo Río Exploradores (tel.
 09/8259-4017).